 - Felling large trees – 20″ and larger

-However, if splitting firewood and cutting down large trees is your goal, a larger guide bar (14″ to 20″ or larger) is what you’ll need.
+However, if cutting firewood and cutting down large trees is your goal, a larger guide bar (14″ to 20″ or larger) is what you’ll need.

 Choosing a Chainsaw Type (Power Source)

-After selecting an ideal guide bar length, then next thing you’ll want to consider is how the chainsaw is powered.
+After selecting an ideal guide bar size, then next thing you’ll want to consider is how the chainsaw is powered.

-You have three options here: gas, battery, and electric.
+You have three options here: gas chainsaw, battery cordless chainsaw, and electric chainsaw.

 Here’s a quick summary for each one:

 - Gas Chainsaws are the most popular type.
 They use fuel that contains a mixture of gasoline and oil and have no limits to their portability.
 They’re also the most powerful.
 The downsides are that they’re the heaviest and loudest types of chainsaws.
-Also, the shortest bar length for homeowner use is 14 inches which makes them more ideal for moderate to heavy-duty wood cutting jobs.
+Also, the shortest bar size for homeowner use is 14 inches which makes them more ideal for moderate to tough wood cutting jobs.

-- Battery Chainsaws are the second most favorite type.
-They run on batteries that can last anywhere between 30 minutes to one hour of cutting time, depending on the model.
+- Battery Cordless Chainsaws are the second most favorite type.
+They run on batteries that can last anywhere between 30 minutes to one hour of cutting time on a single charge, depending on the model.
 They’re less powerful than gas chainsaws but offer just as much portability and are lighter and quieter.
-Bar length options span between 8 to 18 inches, giving you a choice for all types of cutting tasks.
+Bar length options span between 8 to 18 inches, giving you a choice for all types of cutting wood.
 The downside is that these are the most expensive types of chainsaws.